 Hang fairy lights

-Fairy lights are a staple of Christmas.
+Fairy lights are classic Christmas decorations for restaurants.
 Hang them everywhere, making sure you don’t go overboard.
 Put some on your windows, around the bar, or even hanging from the ceiling.

 Bring in a Christmas tree